-Developing a mindfulness practice has been proven to offer a myriad of positive benefits for the body, mind, and soul.
-(Davis & Hayes, 2011).
+Developing a mindfulness practice offers myriad positive benefits for the body and mind (Davis & Hayes, 2011).

 But sometimes, it’s easier said than done.

-Have you ever wanted to bring more mindfulness into your life, but struggle to make time in between your chaotic schedule?
-Or set the intention to go about your day more mindfully, only to fall into the trap of snacking unconsciously or responding to emails on autopilot?
+Have you ever wanted to bring more mindfulness into your life, but struggle to make time in your chaotic schedule?
+Or do you set the intention to go about your day more mindfully, only to fall into the trap of snacking unconsciously or responding to emails on autopilot?

-It’s not easy in the beginning and there will always be some bumps on your path toward a committed mindfulness practice.
+It’s not easy in the beginning, and there will be bumps along the path toward a committed mindfulness practice.

-Before you read on, we thought you might like to download our 3 Mindfulness Exercises for free.
-These science-based, comprehensive exercises will not only help you cultivate a sense of inner peace throughout your daily life but will also give you the tools to enhance the mindfulness of your clients, students, children, or employees.
+Before you read on, we thought you might like to download our three Mindfulness Exercises for free.
+These science-based comprehensive exercises will not only help you cultivate a sense of inner peace throughout your daily life, but also give you the tools to enhance the mindfulness of your clients, students, children, or employees.